How to Create A Budget in Four Easy Steps

 Like too many of us, there’s a good chance the answer is no.

 The reasons?
 Inaction, poor goal setting and, possibly, not knowing what keeping a budget entails.
 It doesn’t have to be that way.
-Simply by taking a look at your income, organizing your finances, double checking your math, and using technology to your advantage, you’ll be following a budget in as little as 24 hours.
+By taking a look at your income, organizing your finances, double checking your math and using technology to your advantage, you could be following a budget in as little as 24 hours.